 This is without doubt a strange poem; that strangeness is an essential part of Duhig’s creation of a magical rural myth, drawing on traditions of country story-telling.
 He drops us straight into that world of trading livestock at country fairs and the hiring of agricultural labour.
 There are shades of Thomas Hardy here, but Duhig’s poem is darker, more mysterious.

 The speaker begins in narrative mode, creating that setting immediately in ‘After the fair’ and establishing a tone of celebration through the ‘light heart’ and ‘heavy purse’ after his bargain hire of his new cowherd.
 And that bargain proves a success.
-A personal relationship with the cattle is suggested by the fact that they ‘doted on him’ and he is successful: the cows give birth only to ‘heifers’, female offspring – young bulls are useless to a dairy farmer – and in a wonderfully appropriate simile of richness, they are ‘fat as cream.’
+A personal relationship between the cowherd and the cattle is suggested by the fact that they ‘doted on him’ and he is successful: the cows give birth only to ‘heifers’, female offspring – young bulls are useless to a dairy farmer – and in a wonderfully appropriate simile of richness, they are ‘fat as cream.’
 As well as that, ‘Yields doubled’, the punchy two-word sentence and initial spondee creating satisfied emphasis.
 The warmth of relationship with the cattle herd extends to his employer, who ‘grew fond of company’.
 Disturbing notes tug away under this narrative, however.
 If the labourer is such a magician with cattle, why did he come ‘so cheap’?
 Is his wonderful success not a little incredible?
 Why has he now gone?
 The narrator refers to ‘his time’ in the past tense.
 And then that stanza ends with a split line and a caesura which marks the shift in the story: ‘Then one night’ and the reader has to move to the next stanza for the continuation, which begins with ‘Disturbed’, forcefully altering the tone.

 This is where the poem enters the world of dark folklore, starting with the dreamworld from which the narrator is awoken.
 The alliterative plosive repetition of ‘d’ creates a steady rhythm through the first line, moving from subconscious dream to conscious discovery, as Duhig links the narrator’s deceased wife with the cowherd – note the balanced spondees ‘torn voice’ and ‘pale form’ in l.8.
 The same rhythmic device at the beginning of ll.9 and 10 throws the speaker’s discovery into visual focus, finding the cowherd ‘Stock-still’ and ‘Stark-naked’, caught by the ‘fox-trap’.
 The narrator’s understanding is immediate: ‘I knew him for a warlock’.
 In a world of superstition and myth, witchcraft is never far away and here perhaps is the explanation for the cowherd’s uncanny success with the cattle herd.
 The hare has been associated with the supernatural since Celtic times and ‘cow with leather horns’ is an Irish rural term for a hare; all the associations at the end of stanza 2 are with witchcraft and magic.